-Is this true for every older child adoption?
+Is this true for lesbian videos every older child adoption?

 But it would be wise to carefully consider each older child on a case by case basis and not rush into any adoption finalization until the child has lived within your home for a very extended amount time.